Indulging in defamation is serious crime:

 The husband, now 50 years old, was pronounced guilty of defaming his wife and sentenced to two months’ simple imprisonment by a Magistrate’s court in December 2007.
 He was also directed to pay Rs 3,000 to his wife as compensation.
 He moved the Sessions Court against this order, but his challenge was dismissed exactly a year ago.

-Thecasestartedwiththehusbandfilingapetition in court in August 1995 seeking divorce from his wife of seven years.
-Adultery was cited by the husband as one of the grounds for seeking divorce.
+1995 seeking divorce from his wife of seven years.
+Adultery was cited by the

 The wife received a copy of the petition in December that year and was shocked to read the allegations.
 The petition said: “Despite all efforts made by the husband and paying monthly maintenance regularly, the wife was residing at her parents place.
 Her conduct was such that she has been having illicit relations with third persons.
 There are several people who have seen her having such illicit relations.”